fastai/fast_template/_word/README.md

     - If you fail to name your file correctly, `fast_template` will automatically attempt to fix the problem by prepending the last modified date of your notebook to your generated blog post in `/_posts`, however, it is recommended that you name your files properly yourself for more transparency.

-4. Syncronize your files with GitHub by [following the instructions in this blog post](https://www.fast.ai/2020/01/18/gitblog/).
+4. Synchronize your files with GitHub by [following the instructions in this blog post](https://www.fast.ai/2020/01/18/gitblog/).

 ## Caveats